arplv/fastrp-heterogeneous-graphs/README.md

 -   `--beta`: The degree-normalization exponent for the meta-path matrices.
 -   `--lambda-entropy`: The strength of the entropy regularization on the feature weights.

----
-*This project was developed with the assistance of an AI pair programmer.*